- Hazardous waste

 - Is it a mixture containing hazardous waste, or is it derived from hazardous waste?

-The publication Is Your Waste Hazardous?
-(WA-1152)can also assist you in the hazardous waste identification process.
+Is Your Waste Hazardous?
+(WA-1152) can help you with the hazardous waste identification process.

-For more information on the generator categories and the requirements that apply, see ch.
+Ch.
 NR 662, Wis.
 Adm.
-Code.
+Code has more information on the generator categories and the requirements that apply,

 Hazardous waste treatment, storage and disposal